TripuraPriyanka/ekmimn/README.md

 # ESIM - Enhanced Sequential Inference Model
 Implementation of the ESIM model for natural language inference with PyTorch

-This repository contains an implementation with PyTorch of the sequential model presented in the paper ["Enhanced LSTM for Natural Language Inference"](https://arxiv.org/pdf/1609.06038.pdf) by Chen et al. in 2016.

 ## How to
 ### Install the package